Jordanmuss99/Claude-Code-Avorion-Agents/README.md

 # Claude Code Avorion Agents

-**Transform chaotic Avorion modding into structured, professional development workflows.**
+**Transform chaotic Avorion modding with claude into structured, professional development workflows.**

 A sophisticated 8-agent system built for Claude Code that provides specialized expertise across every aspect of Avorion mod development - from API research and architecture decisions to UI design and implementation.